jpane24/OVtool/README.md

     the outcome model)

--   `es_grid`: a vector on an effect size scale representing the association between an unobserved confounder (omitted variable) and the treatment indicator
+-   `es_grid`: a vector on an effect size scale representing the association between the unobserved confounders (omitted variables) and the treatment indicator

 -   `rho_grid`: a vector of correlations to simulate over.
 These correlations represent the correlation between the omitted variable and the outcome

--   `n_reps`: the number of repetitions at each grid point.
-The package defaults to 50 (Fifty repetitions should be sufficient but the analyst may need to reduce or increase the number of repetitions).
+-   `n_reps`: the number of repetitions represents the number of times an unobserved confounder is simulated at each effect size and rho combination.
+The package defaults to 50.
+Fifty repetitions should be sufficient but the analyst may need to reduce or increase the number of repetitions.

 The grid, as shown by the x-axis and y-axis in Figure 1 presents the effect size and rho, respectively.
 We define the effect size on the